Avant-Garde Art \ Music Futurista (The Art Of Noises) [LTMCD 2401]

 15. Aeroduello (Dinamosintesi) 2.59

-Little is known about the life and career of Grandi, although he may have known Pratella.
-His Aeroduello (Dogfight) was published in 1935 in versions for piano and orchestra, and dedicated to Marinetti.
+Little is known about the life and career of Luigi Grandi, save that he lived in Bologna and may have known Balilla Pratella.
+His Futuristic piece Aeroduello (Dogfight) was published in 1935 in versions for piano and orchestra, and is dedicated to Marinetti.
 It is generously captioned Eco della battaglia lontata (echo of distant battle); Duello (Dogfight); Precipitazione dell'apparecchio avversario (Fall of the enemy plane); Evoluzione vittoriosa (Victorious evolution); Allontanamento veloce (Rapid departure).
 Piano performance by Daniele Lombardi recorded in 1978.

 SILVIO MIX (1900-1927)